-- An incremental backup copies only what has changed since the last backup
+- An incremental backup adds only what has changed since the last backup

 Choosing a strategy that fits with your computer use is vital to ensuring you can recover from any digital disaster.
 Decide how often you need to backup; it could be hourly, daily, weekly, monthly or any combination of these, decide how long you need to keep these backups for.
 If the data is business related or personally precious you might need to keep off-site backups on a USB stick under your pillow, maybe even print out your photos on proper Kodak paper.
-Daguerreotypes from 1839 can still be seen by our 2020 eyes, monographic representations printed on paper, 180 years go.
+Daguerreotypes from 1839 can still be seen by our 2020 eyes, monographic representations printed on paper, 180 years ago.

 How to Perform a Backup

 Windows 7 and MacOS X include clever backup software installed and ready to go.
 Both are easy to use and will guide you through the process of configuring the backup schedule and choosing what to backup.

 Copy is not the same as Backup

-When you use backup software, the file structure is managed for you.
-The “properties” of the files and folders are also backed up and things like file ownership and creation dates are preserved.
+When you use backup software, the file structure or system is managed for you.
+The “properties” of the files and folders are also backed up, file ownership and creation dates are preserved.
 This makes restoring the files much easier because you can search by date and be sure you get the right version of the file you want to restore.

 How to Backup Really Big Files

 Graphic designers, video editors, music producers and others who create large amounts of data need a different backup strategy to the software that comes with Windows and Mac operating systems.
 The archivists solution is to use a tape backup system which can store and quickly retrieve many terabytes, cataloging petabytes as quickly as possible.
 Projects are often created on one or more external solid state or fusion drives configured in a managed array, archived to project disks.
 Even so, all of this disk data must be backed up to tape otherwise there is no backup, just online storage.
 Storage is then restored and rotated on monthly and annual rotations, sometimes lasting decades.